flo7up/Agent-Workshop-AI-Accelerator/readme.md

    After running the code, verify that a new file with a timestamp (e.g., `news_YYYYMMDD_HHMMSS.json`) is created in your designated Blob Storage container.

 3. **Agent Playground:**
-   Once your agent is running in Azure AI Studio, interact with it in the Agent Playground by sending messages and executing available tools.
+   Once your agent is running in Azure AI Foundry, interact with it in the Agent Playground by sending messages and executing available tools.

 ---